 So we'll learn how to master our voices, make magic with our scribbling, and try out different handwriting styles.
 Let's see how we'll fare, this early in the term:

-Yes, we'll learn to write in a plain, simple, orderly, sincere, and transparent manner.
+That's what we'll learn throughout this term: to write in a plain, simple, orderly, sincere, and transparent manner.
 Just like what Strunk and White as well as Zinsser prescribe.
 But we'll also try to learn how to construct sentences that are as "artful" (as Stanley Fish would say in his How To Write a Sentence) as they are appropriate and effective.

 But first, we need to understand how prose got to be this way.
 Let's read up on the history of prose styles. ✍